|

 inside.

-For more information on transducer types and their applications see
+For more information on transducer types and their applications see The Transducer Selection Guide.

 Speed and the Transducer

-Cavitation is a major obstacle to achieving high speed operation.
-If the
+Cavitation is a major obstacle to

-flow of water around the transducer is smooth, then the transducer sends and
+achieving high speed operation.
+If the flow of water around the transducer is

-receives signals normally.
-However, if the flow of water is interrupted by a
+the flow of water is interrupted by a rough surface or sharp edges, then the

-so that air becomes separated from the water in the form of bubbles.
-This is
+water in the form of bubbles.
+This is called "cavitation."
+If these air

-called "cavitation."
-If these air bubbles pass over the face of the transducer
+bubbles pass over the face of the transducer (the part of the housing that

-"noise" is shown on the sonar unit's display.
-You see, a transducer is
+holds the crystal), then "noise" is shown on the sonar unit's display.
+You

-meant to work in water - not air.
-If air bubbles pass over the transducer's
+see, a transducer is meant to work in water - not air.
+If air bubbles pass

-face, then the signal from the transducer is reflected by the air bubbles
+over the transducer's face, then the signal from the transducer is reflected

-right back into it.
-Since the air is so close to the transducer, these
+by the air bubbles right back into it.
+Since the air is so close to the

 The solution to this problem is to make a transducer housing that will allow